Bus manufacturing: Bodywork

 Bus bodywork is usually geared to short trips, with many transit bus features.
-Coach bodywork is for longer distance trips, with luggage racks and under-floor lockers.
+Coach bodywork is for longer-distance trips, with luggage racks and under-floor lockers.
 Other facilities may include toilets and televisions.

-A dual purpose design is usually a bus body with upgraded coach style seating, for longer distance travel.
-Some exclusive coach body designs can also be available to a basic dual purpose fitment.
+A dual-purpose design is usually a bus body with upgraded coach-style seating, for longer-distance travel.
+Some coach-body designs can also be available to a basic dual-purpose fitment.

-In past double-deck designs, buses were built to a low bridge design, due to overall height restrictions.
+In past double-deck designs, buses were built to a low-bridge design, due to overall height restrictions.

 General design issues

 Bus manufacturers have to have consideration for some general issues common to body, chassis or integral builders.